jdcbautista/garyCoffey.github.io/pages/tutorials.md

 ![Clippy the paperclip](/images/clippy.png)

 During my learning of software development, I have used many tutorials.
-I will dedicate this page to creating to tutorials for future developers that they will hopefully find helpful.
+I will dedicate this page to creating tutorials for future developers that they will hopefully find helpful.